Sep 05, 2018

-Schedule your interview appointment early on as the wait time for interview appointments vary by location, season and visa category.
+Schedule your interview appointment early on as the wait time for interview appointments varies by location, season, and visa category.
 Ensure to be on time to avoid any hassles or delays.

-The key is for you to arrive at the interview calm and with extra time to review your preparation to ease the whole process.
+The key is for you to arrive at the interview calmly and with extra time to review your preparation to ease the whole process.

-If you follow these tips you will surely be able to crack the Visa Interview.
+If you follow these tips, you will surely be able to crack the Visa Interview.
+Good luck!

 Q1 – What is the purpose of the US Student Visa Interview?

 Answer – The purpose of having a student Visa interview is to evaluate the genuineness of the candidate to pursue higher education in the US.
 Furthermore, it also indicates whether the candidate has enough financial resources to finance the studies & living and their plans to return to India or not.